 The Apple Remote also works with Mac.
 You can use it to browse through your photos, videos, music, and even DVDs.
 It also allows you to control the volume of the media that you are playing as well.
 There are also shuffle and skip buttons present.
 However, the Apple TV can only connect to one remote at a time so you cannot use multiple remotes for multiplayer gaming instead you will need an iOS device or a gaming controller.
 The Remote also features an accelerometer and gyroscope.

-The majority of the users prefer this remote over the Siri remote because it is simplistic and operates well.
+The majority of users prefer this remote over the Siri remote because it is simplistic and operates well.
 The Remote ships with a battery and a user guide.

 - Works with most Apple products.